-Perdido Key, Santa Rosa, and Okaloosa Areas
+Perdido Key, Santa Rosa, and Okaloosa Area

-Out of the three, Perdido Key is one of the park's most heavily visited areas.
-Compared to other areas, these are used primarily by local residents.
+Out of the three, Perdido Key is the park's second most heavily visited area.
+Compared to other areas, these are used, primarily by residents.
 Making stronger connections to the local communities will be a high priority.
-The park will continue to strengthen relationships with the local African American community on Perdido Key by collaboratively sharing the Rosamond Johnson story through special events and interpretive media.
+The Park will continue to strengthen relationships with the local African American community on Perdido Key by collaboratively sharing the Rosamond Johnson story through an annual memorial event and interpretive media.
 An important reason that locals come is to enjoy the clean, unspoiled beaches and create their own personal recreational experiences.
+Existing interpretive media including Junior Ranger booklets brochures, website, and YouTube videos will be offered so that appropriate messages are being disseminated.

-These areas will remain unstaffed; however, the park team will evaluate the potential to provide informal interpretation through the use of a mobile, portable visitor center.
+These areas will remain unstaffed by interpretation; however, the park team will evaluate the potential to provide informal interpretation with a mobile, portable visitor center.
 Perdido Key will be the first location to test this idea, and if successful, Santa Rosa and Okaloosa will be considered in that order.
-Resource stewardship messages and strategies will be employed to encourage the local communities to become advocates for the protection of the beach mouse, sea turtle, and shore bird habitats.
+RET staff will rove these areas when staff are available.
+Resource stewardship messages and strategies will be employed to encourage the local communities to become advocates for the protection of the Perdido Key beach mouse, sea turtle, and shore bird habitats.
+Existing interpretive media including Junior Ranger booklets brochures, website, and YouTube videos will be offered so that appropriate messages are being disseminated.